-- 2. Set the following options. - Client Id-Click Generate, and copy the generated value to a text file. - Client Secret-Click Generate, and copy the generated value to a text file. - Title-Enter a name for the app. - App Domain-Enter the domain name of your Salesforce org. - Redirect URL- Enter the Callback URL you copied when creating the Authentication Provider in Salesforce.
+- 2. Set the following options: - App Type-Select An app running on a web server. - Client Id-Click Generate, and copy the generated value to a text file. - Client Secret-Click Generate, and copy the generated value to a text file. - Title-Enter a name for the app. - App Domain-Enter the domain name of your Salesforce organization. - Redirect URL- Enter the Callback URL you copied when creating the Authentication Provider in Salesforce.